temple-geography/GUS-5073-Geovisualization/lecture10-Host-webpage-2/tutorial.md

 Then you will have a folder of `geoviz` in your directory.
 We are going to upload it to github.

 -------------------------------------------
-If you want to upload your own web page on Github, you don't need to git clone anything, just `cd` to your folder of the code. **MAKE SURE** your html file is named as `index.html`, or you will not see your webpage.
+If you want to upload your own web page to Github, you don't need to git clone anything, just `cd` to your folder of the code. **MAKE SURE** your html file is named as `index.html`, or you will not see your webpage.

+**In your homewok, you need to start from here, forget about git clone**

 ### 4. Synchronize with your github repository
-change your directory to the new created folder of `geoviz`.
+change your directory to the new created folder of `geoviz`. **In your homework, you need to change your directory to your code of the website**
 ```
 cd geoviz
 ```